 Retatrutide vs Semaglutide vs Tirzepatide: Dosage Comparison

 Retatrutide is a triple-agonist (GLP-1/GIP/GCGR) dosed 2–12 mg/week, semaglutide is a GLP-1 agonist dosed 0.25–2.4 mg/week, and tirzepatide is a dual-agonist (GLP-1/GIP) dosed 2.5–15 mg/week.
 All three are administered once weekly via subcutaneous injection.
-Retatrutide showed the highest weight reduction in clinical trials—28.7% in TRIUMPH-4—compared to tirzepatide (22.5% in SURMOUNT-1) and semaglutide (16.9% in STEP 1).
+Retatrutide showed the highest weight reduction in clinical trials — 28.3% at 80 weeks on 12 mg in the pivotal TRIUMPH-1 Phase 3 obesity trial (May 21, 2026), rising to 30.3% at 104 weeks in the BMI ≥35 extension, with a clean dose curve of 4 mg 19.0% / 9 mg 25.9% / 12 mg 28.3% — compared to tirzepatide (22.5% in SURMOUNT-1) and semaglutide (16.9% in STEP 1).
 Cross-trial comparisons have inherent limitations due to differences in study populations, endpoints, and durations.
+For the retatrutide-only route through trials, approval status, dosing, and Dubai availability, use the retatrutide research hub.
+Researchers based in the Emirates can review Retatrutide UAE pricing and Janoshik batch documentation for the research-grade pen formats.
 For research use only.

 Mechanism of Action Comparison